arthurshime3/9357/ReadMe.md

    ```
    10. Repeat steps 5 and 6

-   11. Web application should be up and running on their default web browser for user to interact with
+   11. Web application should be up and running on default web browser

 #### Step 3: Application built and Run in Default brower